pyenv/pyenv/README.md

     2.7.3
     3.2.3

+### pyenv global

+Sets the global version of Python to be used in all shells by writing the version name to the `~/.pyenv/version` file.
+This version can be overridden by an application-specific `.python-version` file, or by setting the `PYENV_VERSION` environment variable.

+    $ pyenv global 2.7.3

+The special version name `system` tells pyenv to use the system Python (detected by searching your `$PATH`).

+When run without a version number, `pyenv global` reports the currently configured global version.

+**pyenv feature**

+You can specify multiple versions as global Python.
+Commands within these Python versions are searched by specified order.

+    $ pyenv global 2.7.3 3.2.3
+    $ pyenv global
+    2.7.3
+    3.2.3
+    $ pyenv which python2.7
+    /home/yyuu/.pyenv/versions/2.7.3/bin/python2.7
+    $ pyenv which python3.2
+    /home/yyuu/.pyenv/versions/3.2.3/bin/python3.2
+    $ pyenv which python
+    /home/yyuu/.pyenv/versions/2.7.3/bin/python

+You can manage your version stack by `pyenv push` and `pyenv pop`.

+    $ pyenv global
+    2.7.3
+    3.2.3
+    $ pyenv push 3.3.0
+    $ pyenv global
+    2.7.3
+    3.2.3
+    3.3.0
+    $ pyenv pop
+    2.7.3
+    3.2.3

-### <a name="section_3.3"></a> 3.3 pyenv shell
+### pyenv shell

 Sets a shell-specific Python version by setting the `PYENV_VERSION` environment variable in your shell.
-This version overrides both project-specific versions and the global version.
+This version overrides application-specific versions and the global version.

     $ pyenv shell pypy-1.9